k-willebrand/Flexible_Ops_Plan_Design/README.md

 1. `cluster_parfor_main_script_SDP_Evap_SteadyState.m`

    This is the main script utilized to optimize and simulate adaptive (flexible) and non-adaptive (static) reservoir operations using SDP based on Giuliani et al. (2016).
-This script is parallized.
+This script is parallelized.
 Multiple jobs can be submitted to high performance computing clusters
    (e.g., across different dam capacities to effeciently optimize and simulate operating policies across different discrete climate states).
 Postprocessing is then performed on intermediate simulated reservoir operating files to save results in a file format compatible with the infrastructure planning SDP.